-Staff has concluded that the proposed amendments to the City's Zoning Map, and to the General Plan land-use designation for this site, is not internally inconsistent with the current, adopted General Plan.
+Staff has concluded that the proposed amendments to the City's Zoning Map, and to the General Plan land-use designation for this site, are internally consistent with the current, adopted General Plan.
 Staff recommends this finding.

 B. That the proposed amendment would not be detrimental to the public interest, health, safety, convenience, or welfare of the City;